ivanp7/archipelago/README.md

 # Archipelago, a dynamic application framework

-Archipelago app does the initialization and finalization of resources for the user-written plugins, which don't need to bother to do it manually.
+The Archipelago app handles the initialization and finalization of resources for user-written plugins, which do not need to bother doing it manually.
-This allows to separate resource consumers from producers.
+This allows for the separation of resource consumers from producers.

 ![Application example](docs/app_example.png)

-Application plugins serve to provide contexts of different kind to other plugins which implement application logic.
+Application plugins serve to provide contexts of different kinds to other plugins that implement application logic.

 The executable: